Category Archives: Server

 The following table shows the interfaces on our three servers and how they are mapped to the various functions available via a standard set of bridges on each server.

 Each machine uses a combination of interfaces and bridges to realize a standard networking setup.
-PVE2 and PVE3 also utilize LACP bonds to provide higher capacity for the low-speed and high-speed service bridges.
+We also use LACP Bonds to provide higher capacity for the management, service, and storage bridges.

 You can see how we configured the LACP Bond interfaces in this video.